-If you’ve been in a car accident, you have filed a claim with ICBC and you will have an active claim number.
+If you’ve been in a car accident and you have filed a claim with ICBC, they will give you a claim number.
 You’ll need your claim number when you come to see us.

 I've been injured on the job and my doctor says I need physiotherapy.
 Do you accept WorkSafeBC clients?